Consider the plants that already exist on your site.

 Native plant cultivars, sometimes called nativars, may or may not attract pollinators the way that the straight wild species does.
 There is new research being done to determine which nativars retain or lose their usefulness to pollinators.
 A Vermont researcher, Annie White shares some of her research on this topic on her website.

-Link habitats when possible.
+Link habitats whenever possible.

 Provide host plants for butterfly and moth caterpillars.